Bougainville people vote to create world's newest nation | The Japan Times

 The result of the referendum must be ratified by Papua New Guinea’s parliament — where there is some opposition to the move — but the scale of the victory for the pro-independence side will heap pressure on Port Moresby to recognize the result.

-Speaking in Buka, Ahern urged all side to recognize the result and said the vote was about “your peace, your history, and your future” and showed “the power of the pen over weapons.”
+Speaking in Buka, Ahern urged all sides to recognize the result and said the vote was about “your peace, your history, and your future” and showed “the power of the pen over weapons.”

 “The referendum is one part of that ongoing journey,” said Ahern.